-- All DNA molecules initially have short RNA primers imbedded within them; these primers are later removed and replaced by DNA nucleotides.
+- All DNA molecules initially have short RNA primers embedded within them; these primers are later removed and replaced by DNA nucleotides.

 After DNA is unwound and a primer has been added, DNA polymerases elongate the growing chain by adding nucleotides one by one.

 (Note that after adding the first nucleotide to the primer’s 3′ end, the added nucleotide makes another 3′ end of itself open.
 So, no problem arises to add the second nucleotide and this way the succession of polymerization continues.)